i-am-bee/acp-mcp/README.md

 ## Capablities

-- Agents as Resources
+- Agent descriptions as Resources
-- Agents as Tools
+- Agent runs as Tools

 ## Transports